Jaseyacey/LOTR/README.md

 # LOTRFACTS
-A Reatc Native App written in Javascript.
+A React Native App written in Javascript.
 This app uses the open source API from https://tolkien-api.herokuapp.com/index.html written by https://github.com/mudroljub

 This is just a fun app I am playing around with.